toby-l-baker/assistive-mouse-capstone/cameramouse/README.md

 ### System Overview

+1. Hand Tracking
-1. Hand Tracking: Responsible for keeping track of the hands state (position and velocity information).
-In particular I have been using hand tracking to predict where the hand will be so I only need to check a small subset of the frame.
+    1. Responsible for keeping track of the hands state (position and velocity information).
+    2. In particular I have been using hand tracking to predict where the hand will be so I only need to check a small subset of the frame.
-2. Hand Segmentation: Just needs to take in an image and return the coordinates of the hand centroid in the frame provided.
+2. Hand Segmentation:
+    1. Just needs to take in an image and return the coordinates of the hand centroid in the frame provided.
+    2. Colour segmentation is sensitive to the calibration & lighting.
+If your encountering issues just pull your hand away and recalibrate.
+    3. Another issue with colour segmentation is that it performs poorly when the hand is moved to the edges of the frame.
+On calibration it may be worth taking several hand samples, some from the corners and others from the centre of the frame.
+    3. The tracker calls ```adapt_histogram``` and passes a square subsection of the frame that surrounds the centroid.
+This attempts to account for changes in lighting but mostly makes it perform worse.
+Perhaps because the region is too small.
+    4. Other hand location techniques should definitely be tested such as classifiers or anything else that seems feasible.
+3. Filter
-3. Filter: Takes in the hands position and is capable of getting the filtered position.
-Has two functions: insert_point and get_filtered_position.
+    1. Takes in the hands position and is capable of getting the filtered position.
+    2. Has two primary functions: ```insert_point``` and ```get_filtered_position```.
+4. Control
-4. Control: Takes in the filtered positions of the hand and maps this to cursor motion.
-Also takes in gesture info(type Gestures in gesture_recognition/gestures.py) and maps that to cursor actions such as a click or right-click.
+    1. Takes in the filtered positions of the hand and maps this to cursor motion.
+    2. Also takes in gesture info(type Gestures in gesture_recognition/gestures.py) and maps that to cursor actions such as a click or right-click.
+5. Gesture Recognition
-5. Gesture Recognition: Processes whatever input be it video or voice and outputs the gesture type at any point to the controller module.
+    1. Processes whatever input be it video or voice and outputs the gesture type at any point to the controller module.

 ![cameramouse-system-diagram](https://github.com/toby-l-baker/assistive-mouse-capstone/blob/master/cameramouse/cameramouse-system-diagram.PNG)